Francis Fane, 12th Earl of Westmorland: Military career

 Lord Burghersh entered the army in 1843.
 He campaigned in the First Anglo-Sikh War and the Battle of Gujrat during the second war.
 He also participated in the Crimean War, being awarded the Medjidie and the Légion d'honneur on 30 April 1857, and appointed a Companion of the Order of the Bath (CB) on 10 July 1855.

 On 1 August 1848, he was promoted captain and made aide-de-camp to Viscount Hardinge, the governor-general of India.
-He served under Lord Gough in the following winter, received a medal for bravery at the battle of Gujerat on 21 February 1849, and obtained his majority on 7 June 1849.
+He served under Lord Gough in the following winter, received a medal for bravery at the Battle of Gujrat on 21 February 1849, and obtained his majority on 7 June 1849.
 At the conclusion of the Sikh war, he returned to England and exchanged into the Coldstream Guards.
-On the outbreak of the Crimean war, he went out as aide-de-camp to Lord Raglan (his uncle by marriage).
+On the outbreak of the Crimean War, he went out as aide-de-camp to Lord Raglan (his uncle by marriage).

 He served with distinction at the Battle of Alma (20 September 1854), bringing home Raglan's despatches.
 He was appointed brevet lieutenant-colonel on the day of the battle, and lieutenant-colonel on the 12 December following.
 Subsequently, he was present at Raglan's death on 28 June 1855.

 He received the Crimea Medal and the fifth-class Order of Medjidié on 2 March 1858, and in 1856 became aide-de-camp to the Duke of Cambridge.

 Following the death of his three brothers, he became heir to the earldom of Westmorland.
 In 1859 he succeeded his father and, the following year, retired from the army ranked as a colonel.